firstmatecloud/guidelines-repo/microservices/nodejs/GUIDELINES.md

 ### Tests

-- Every service function, should have dedicated unit tests.
+- Functions defined in services (not in controller and repo folders) should always have implemented unit tests.